 Located near the eastern edge of the county, Byron is an agricultural community that prides itself on its rural roots.
 The area's fertile soil supported its initial settlement as a farming center.
 In 1878, Byron was the site of a new Southern Pacific railroad line that allowed the community to quickly expand.
 Early Byron attracted visitors from across the nation to the renowned Byron Hot Springs.
-This resort featured warm mineral pools and luxury accommodations prior to its closure during World War II.
+This resort featured warm mineral pools and luxury accommodations prior to its closure just prior to World War II.
 In 1994, the County opened Byron Airport, providing opportunities for general aviation and recreational flight operations.

-Now an established community, residents enjoy the area's respite from busy city life, preferring Byron's small-town nature.
-Businesses in Byron are generally concentrated in the downtown along Camino Diablo and the Byron Highway.
+Residents enjoy the area's respite from busy city life, preferring Byron's small-town nature, though some have indicated that increased noise is an issue.
+Businesses in Byron are generally concentrated in the downtown along Camino Diablo, Byron Highway, and Main Street.
 However, business development and retention has been challenging.
-The County's Urban Limit Line (ULL) prohibits growth outside of Byron, preserving this land for farming and open space.
+The County's Urban Limit Line (ULL) prohibits intense development outside of Byron's core area, preserving this land for farming and open space.
 Residents identify the surrounding agricultural land as a part of their community, although a lack of trail connections prevents residents from accessing potential recreational benefits.
 While growth is constrained by the ULL, traffic through the community to nearby cities has continued to grow, impacting local roads and safety.
-Key roadway projects, like the Vasco Road Byron Highway Connector project, may improve connections and accommodate increased traffic throughout the area.
+Key roadway projects, like State Route 239 and the Vasco Road-Byron Highway Connector, may improve connections and accommodate increased traffic throughout the area.
 Community members in Byron are also concerned about housing affordability and homelessness.